 To monitor and reboot the compute nodes through ciscovim CLI, see the sections Managing Reboot of Cisco VIM Nodes and Managing Reboot.
-Status of Cisco VIM Nodes under Managing Power and Reboot.

-- 14. Prepare another USB with Cisco VIM 4.2.2 artifacts, by repeating Steps 1 through 9. - 15.
-Run the Cisco VIM 4.2.2 getartifacts.py script with -U option.
+- 14. Prepare another USB with Cisco VIM 4.2.3 artifacts, by repeating Steps 1 through 9. - 15.
+Run the Cisco VIM 4.2.3 getartifacts.py script with -U option.
 The script formats the USB drive and downloads the installation artifacts.
 Provide the registry username and password, the tag ID, and the USB partition on the staging server.